15 Best Honeymoon Destinations in Europe

 3. Paris, France

 Famed for its romantic vibe, Paris is an obvious choice for an amorous honeymoon.
-Lovers have been historically drawn to dreamy walks along the city’s Seine River.
-They’ve also been known to steal kisses by the iconic Eiffel Tower.
+Lovers have been historically drawn to dreamy walks along the city's Seine River.
+They've also been known to steal kisses by the city's most famous tourist attraction, the iconic Eiffel Tower.

-If you’re looking to add culture, excellent food, and avant-garde shopping to your honeymoon to-do list, Paris will check all these boxes.
-The Musée du Louvre is unmissable, even if your only goal is to see and debate why Mona Lisa is smirking.
+If you're looking to add culture, excellent food, and avant-garde shopping to your honeymoon to-do list, Paris will check all these boxes.
+The Musée du Louvre is unmissable highlight of Paris, even if your only goal is to see the Mona Lisa and debate why she is smirking.

 Take a boat cruise for the most impressive views of the Gothic Cathédrale Notre-Dame.
 Then wander along the famed Champs-Élysées before enjoying a café at an outdoor patio.
 Be warned, the price is hefty to enjoy a cup of java on this popular strip.
 That said, where else can you gaze across at both your newly minted spouse and the Arc de Triomphe?